qmk/qmk_firmware/keyboards/paulpcb/readme.md

 * Keyboard Maintainer: [Alfie_Lockrey](https://github.com/AlfieLockrey)
 * Hardware Supported: PaulPCB V1.0
-* Hardware Availability: Message me on Discord @ Alfie#6783.**
+* Hardware Availability: Message me on Discord @ Alfie#6783 for PCB and access to free STLs

-** STLs are freely distributed for case.
-PCBs are available soldered and unsoldered.
-Website in the works!

 How to reset:
 1) Reset button on rear of board